Yaa-de-champ/SENG-207/README.md

-# SENG 207
- Programming for Engineers
+# SENG 207: Programming for Engineers☺